 Glaucoma is one of the leading causes of blindness in the world.
-Around 2% of the population suffer from this disorder.
-Unlike cataract, visual loss caused by Glaucoma is not reversible.
+Around 2% of the population suffers from this disorder.
+Unlike cataracts, visual loss caused by Glaucoma is not reversible.
 However, according to the best glaucoma specialist in Sion, visual loss can be prevented if Glaucoma is diagnosed and treated early.

 What is Glaucoma?

 The passages in your eye that normally drain the fluid out of your eyes become clogged.
-This pent up fluid now raises the pressure in your eye and on the optic nerve causing damage and hence loss of vision.
-An injury, infection or tumour in or around your eye can also cause the pressure to rise.
+This pent-up fluid now raises the pressure in your eye and the optic nerve causing damage and loss of vision.
+An injury, infection, or tumor in or around your eye can also cause the pressure to rise.
 According to a glaucoma specialist in Mumbai, the following factors put you at risk:

 - Having a family history of Glaucoma